15 Easter Basket Ideas for Boys & Girls That Are Fun & Useful

 3. Water Balloons

-4. A Puzzle Game or Fidget Toy
+4. A Puzzle or Card Game

 5. A New Book

 Books are a go-to gift for any occasion in our house, so I always include them in our boys’ Easter baskets.
-I used to buy seasonal-themes books, like Happy Easter, Mouse!, but now that my boys are a little older, I but them books they like to read before bed, like the Dog Man series, Diary of a Wimpy Kid, or the 13-Story Treehouse series.
+I used to buy seasonal-themes books, like Happy Easter, Mouse!, but now that my kids are a little older, I but them books they like to read before bed, like the Dog Man series, Diary of a Wimpy Kid, or the 13-Story Treehouse series.

-6. Easter outfit
+6. An Easter outfit

 If we’re going somewhere nice for Easter and my kids need an outfit, I give it to them as part of their Easter basket.